csbg/BioinformaticsPracticals1/python3.md

 findall(r".ython", "Python or rather Jython?")
 ```

-It is recommended to define the regular expression by using a *raw string* (i.e., a string that includes a `r` immediately left of the opening quotes.).
+It is recommended to define the regular expression by using a *raw string* (i.e., a string that includes a `r` immediately left of the opening quote).
 Within a raw string, the backslash is not interpreted as escape character, but as an actual backslash.
 You will see below why this approach is advantageous.